animeshgoyal9/MultiAgentDRL-RCRS/README.md

 # RoboCup Rescue Simulator(RCRS)-Gym Integration

-(Linux) Instructions to download, build and run the RoboCup Rescue Simulator (RCRS) integrated with gym interface
+(Linux) Instructions to download, build and run the RoboCup Rescue Simulator (RCRS) integrated with OpenAI Gym.
+OpenAI Gym is a toolkit for developing and comparing reinforcement learning algorithms.

 ## 1. Software Pre-Requisites